-- 4.-(1) The Authority may in any aviation safety subsidiary legislation provide that an aviation safety instrument shall be required by or in respect of all or any of the following:
+14.-(1) The Authority may in any aviation safety subsidiary legislation provide that an aviation safety instrument is required by or in respect of all or any of the following:

 - (a) aircraft operators;

 - (b) aircraft owners;

 - (c) aircraft pilots and flight crew members;

 - (d) air traffic service personnel;

 - (e) aircraft maintenance personnel;

 - (f) air traffic services, search and rescue services and aeronautical information services;

-- (g) aerodromes, aerodrome operators and aerodrome rescue and fire-fighting services;
+- (g) aerodromes, aerodrome operators and aerodrome rescue and firefighting services;

 - (h) navigation installations;

 - (i) aviation training organisations;

 - (j) aircraft design, manufacture, and maintenance organisations;

-- (k) aeronautical procedures; - (l) aeronautical meteorological services; - (m) aeronautical telecommunications services; - (n) such other persons, aircraft, aeronautical products, aviation-related services, facilities, and equipment operated in support of the civil aviation system, or classes of such persons, aircraft, aeronautical products, aviation-related services, facilities, and equipment operated in support of the civil aviation system, as may, in the interests of safety or security, be specified in the aviation safety subsidiary legislation; - (o) any person who is an aviation examiner or medical assessor.
-[10/2014] - (2) No person shall operate, maintain or service or do any other act in respect of any aircraft, aeronautical product or aviation-related service referred to in subsection (1)(a) to (o) for which an aviation safety instrument is required under any aviation safety subsidiary legislation unless - (a) the person holds an aviation safety instrument that is in force and authorises the person to do that act; or - (b) the person is authorised by or under the aviation safety subsidiary legislation to do that act without the aviation safety instrument.
+- (k) aeronautical procedures;

+- (l) aeronautical meteorological services;

+- (m) aeronautical telecommunications services;

+- (n) such other persons, aircraft, aeronautical products, aviation-related services, facilities, and equipment operated in support of the civil aviation system, or classes of such persons, aircraft, aeronautical products, aviation-related services, facilities, and equipment operated in support of the civil aviation system, as may, in the interests of safety or security, be specified in the aviation safety subsidiary legislation;

+- (o) any person who is an aviation examiner or medical assessor.

+(2) A person must not operate, maintain or service or do any other act in respect of any aircraft, aeronautical product or aviation-related service referred to in subsection (1)(a) to (o) for which an aviation safety instrument is required under any aviation safety subsidiary legislation unless -

+- (a) the person holds an aviation safety instrument that is in force and authorises the person to do that act; or - (b) the person is authorised by or under the aviation safety subsidiary legislation to do that act without the aviation safety instrument. - (3) Any person who contravenes subsection (2) shall be guilty of an offence.

-(3) Any person who contravenes subsection (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$50,000 and, in the case of a second or subsequent conviction for the like offence, to a fine not exceeding \$100,000.
+- (4) A person who is guilty of an offence under subsection (3) shall be liable on conviction - (a) to a fine not exceeding \$50,000 or to imprisonment for a term not exceeding 2 years or to both; but - (b) where the person is a repeat offender, to a fine not exceeding \$100,000 or to imprisonment for a term not exceeding 5 years or to both.